Orange Chicken Recipe

 Can I make this spicy?

-Yes, it’s one of my favorite twists I like to do every now and then.
-Simply add a few teaspoons of red chili flakes or powder (to your preference) into the orange sauce and follow the recipe as directed.
+Yes, simply add a few teaspoons of red chili flakes or powder (to your preference) into the orange sauce and follow the recipe as directed.
+You can also add some sriracha sauce!

 Servings